zmusa88/books/README.md

-# Step by Step Guide to Deploying and Using this application on the Web
+# Step by Step Guide to Deploying and Using this application

 ## Deploying
 1. launch an EC2 instance